January 24, 2022

 April 2020 - Outstanding Jacksonville University Naval Reserve Officer Training Corps (NROTC) Midshipman Awarded Officers Sword

-at the Spring commissioning Ceremony.
-Because of the COVID19 pandemic this year, the traditional commissioning ceremony was not conducted 25 April
+Navy at the Spring commissioning Ceremony.
+Because of the COVID19 pandemic this year, the traditional commissioning ceremony was not conducted

-provided to the JU NROTC staff for presentation as they conducted the commissioning ceremony for the new Navy and Marine Corps officers, in accordance with
+The sword was provided to the JU NROTC staff for presentation as they conducted the commissioning ceremony for the new Navy and Marine Corps officers, in

 March 2020 - LCS Training Facility Tour